FilipConic/ccollections/README.md

     hashmap_free(map);
 ```

 Everything that is dynamically allocated in this examples is freed correctly!
 The *hashmap* is the most complex structure and it takes just a bit more setup than the other structures.
 Well if you have a repeating `hashmap_new` call you can always put it behind a macro!
-As the example show you can use a foreach loop.
-For structures like *hashmap* and *hashset* these are required but for others they are a nice thing to have.
+As the example shown you can use a foreach loop.
+For structures like *hashmap* and *hashset* these are required, but for others they are a nice thing to have.

 ## Important notices about using the library:
  - to use the library you need to add `#define CCOLLECTIONS_IMPLEMENTATION` above your `#include` macro for this library
  - the `.is_ptr` or `.is_key_ptr` or `.is_value_ptr` are flags that you need to set to *1* if you store a pointer to your data structure inside the data structure you are calling defer from
  - the `hash` and `equality` functions that need to be provided to `hashmap_new` are meant to be used for the *key* of the *hashmap*
- - the `cmp` function that needs to be provided to some the data structures expects < to return -1, > to return 1 and == to return 0
+ - the `cmp` function that needs to be provided to some of the data structures expects < to return -1, > to return 1 and == to return 0
- - if you want to swap a *minheap* for a *maxheap* you need to change `cmp` function to return the opposite values, same for sorting an *array*
+ - if you want to swap a *minheap* for a *maxheap* you need to change `cmp` function to return the opposite values, same for sorting an *array* to sort descendingly

 ## TODOs
  - [ ] actually seperate code to be usable as a single header only library